larryevans19/AlaskScraper/README.md

 ### Scraping the News

 Click on the Alaska state flag in the middle of the page to scrape for new headlines.
-AlaskScraper is programmed to display sort the database response and display the most recently published headlines at the top of the list.
+AlaskScraper is programmed to sort the database response and display the most recently published headlines at the top of the list, so you will see the newest news first.

 ![](public/images/Scrape.gif)